North Coast (Oregon Border to Point Arena)

-- Its scientific name means “naturally formed rough tail”.
+- Scientific name means “naturally formed rough tail”.

-- Its color ranges from metallic blue to olive green.
+- Color ranges from metallic blue to olive green.

-- Its dorsal fin has 8 spines followed by 31 to 33 rays.
+- Dorsal fin has 8 spines followed by 31 to 33 rays.

-- This fish is found from the Eastern Pacific, from Southeast Alaska to Southern Baja California, Mexico, as well as in the Gulf of Mexico.
+- Found from the Eastern Pacific, from Southeast Alaska to Southern Baja California, Mexico, as well as in the Gulf of Mexico.

 - Eggs and larvae are commonly encountered beyond 320 km (200 mi) offshore.

-- It matures at a relatively young age of one to three years.
+- Matures at a relatively young age of one to three years.

-- It has the lowest adult natural mortality compared to every other pelagic schooling species in the same region.
+- Has the lowest adult natural mortality compared to every other pelagic schooling species in the same region.

 - Adults are often found offshore- can be up to 800 km (500 mi) offshore, 400 m (1310 ft) deep.

-- It prefers subtropical regions at 8 degrees Celsius.
+- Prefers subtropical regions at 8 degrees Celsius.

-- It is found within mixed schools consisting of sardine, Pacific mackerel, and anchovy.
+- Found within mixed schools consisting of sardine, Pacific mackerel, and anchovy.

-- This fish primarily feeds on large zooplankton, juvenile squid, and anchovy.
+- Primarily feeds on large zooplankton, juvenile squid, and anchovy.

-- It is preyed on by larger tuna, billfish, and marine mammals.
+- Preyed on by larger tuna, billfish, and marine mammals.

 - A 1980’s decline in availability of Pacific and Jack mackerel led to rapid expansion in the 1990s of the market squid and sardine fisheries in Southern CA.